spcourse/monopoly_dict/monopoly_config/content.md

 * Use the lap money from the `board_config` dictionary as the reward when a player completes a lap.
 * Initialize player balances using the starting money from the `board_config` dictionary.
 The value you should get from the configuration dictionary is a list, where each element corresponds to one player’s starting balance.
 To set a player’s initial money, take the value from the list at the position that matches that player’s index.

 > **Important:** Never overwrite or change entries in `board_config` while simulating the game.
 For example, do *not* use the starting money list itself to track players' current balances.
-If you update the original list, your code will use these updated values the next time the function is called, causing unexpected outcomes.
+If you update the original list, your code will use these updated values next time the function is called is called with this `board_config` dictionary, causing unexpected outcomes.
 This is an example of a *pass-by-reference* problem, as described in the *"List slicing and indexing"* theory page of this module.
 >
 > To avoid this, either copy any *mutable* collections of data (such as  lists) before using them, or work directly with the individual values (by indexing the list for each player separately) to avoid the reference altogether.